JetBrains/qodana-action/CONTRIBUTING.md

 git tag -a vX.X.X -m "vX.X.X" && git push origin vX.X.X
 ```

 And GitHub Actions will do the rest.
-Note that GitHub action and Azure extension are released together.
+Note that GitHub action, CircleCI orb and Azure extension are released together.